 Vector Managed Inventory (VMI)

 VMI is where both the buyer and supplier share the risk of stock control.
 The buyer sends across all requirements to the supplier regarding the level of stock needed.
-The supplier then shares the burden of ensuring the stock is both delivered to an agreed location (usually the buyer’s point of sale).
+The supplier then shares the burden of ensuring the stock is delivered to an agreed location (usually the buyer’s point of sale).

 How to Master Small Business Stock Control